xiaoniuniu89/Sudoku-P3/README.md

 <img src="assets/images/solution.png">

 ## <p id="play_again">Play Again</p>
-- When user has finished filling the board they can choose play again or quit.
+- When the user has finished filling the board they can choose to play again or quit.